fill a sock

 Read and write words ending in –ock.

-Tell the children that they will each get a sock to fill as they read and write words ending in –ock: block, rock, lock, clock.
+The children will each get a sock to fill as they read and write words ending in –ock: such as block, rock, lock, and clock.

 Roll the block and fill the sock